No products in the cart.

 We recommend using the following:

-You can use a slow-release fertilizer added to the soil as well.
+• You can add a slow-release fertilizer to the soil as well.

 Now that you have given your plant dusting, fresh soil, and fertilizer, it also helps to prune away any leggy growth.
 In addition, you can prune away unhealthy branches and leaves, giving your plant a clean-up.